The best way to pay off a personal loan: Our tips

 Set up autopay

 When setting up payments for your personal loan, you often have the option to set up automatic payments.
-This means the payments will automatically be drawn from a specified bank account or credit card at the same time each month.
+This means the lender will automatically withdraw your payments from a specified bank account or credit card at the same time each month.

-Setting up autopay can be helpful as it saves you the trouble of remembering to make monthly payments.
-Also, lenders may offer an autopay discount upon enrolling, which can help save you money in interest over the life of the loan.
+Setting up autopay saves you the trouble of remembering to make monthly payments.
+Also, many lenders offer an autopay discount that reduces your interest rate by 0.25 or 0.50 percent.

 Paying any extra money towards your personal loan will help you pay off your debt faster.
 Additionally, paying off the loan early means you won’t pay as much interest and the loan will cost you less — as long as there aren’t any prepayment fees.